English for the Holidays: Baking and Cooking Vocabulary

 I’ve provided you with the recipe below, using both U.S. Cooking Units and Metric Cooking Units.
 If you have any questions, be sure to leave your question in the comments below.

-Recipe: Ginger Cookies with White Chocolate
+Recipe in English: Ginger Cookies with White Chocolate

 - ½ cup (115g) melted butter (after melting, allow butter to cool for a few minutes)